Difint/ai-articles/tutorial_three/README.md

    - The found content is used as context for the LLM to generate an answer

 3. Components:
-   - `simple_rag.ts`: Main script containing all the logic
+   - `index.ts`: Main script containing all the logic
    - `db.sqlite`: SQLite database storing the documents and embeddings
-   - `docs/`: Directory containing your markdown files